Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 Nitric acid (HNO₃)NitratePotassium nitrate (KNO₃)

-Being able to identify and name salts correctly is a guaranteed source of marks in the O Level Chemistry exam.
+Identifying and naming salts correctly is a guaranteed source of marks in the O Level Chemistry exam.
 Practise writing full ionic equations for neutralisation reactions — not just word equations.

 Fact 4: There Are Four Main Methods of Salt Preparation

-Salt preparation is one of the most practical and heavily tested sections within acids bases and salts.
+Salt preparation is one of the most practical and heavily tested sections.
 O Level students need to know which method to use depending on whether the salt is soluble or insoluble:

 • Titration — used to prepare soluble salts from an acid and an alkali (e.g. NaCl from HCl and NaOH)